logo

 );

 That's it.
-Submissions with a missing or invalid attestation fail the check — reject them.
-See Backend examples for ready-made snippets in Laravel, plain PHP, Node.js, Python, and Go, plus optional single-use replay protection.
+Submissions with a missing or invalid attestation, or with a replayed jti, fail the check — reject them.
+See Backend examples for ready-made snippets in Laravel, plain PHP, Node.js, Python, Go, Ruby, and Java.

 Tip: the payload's ol field is true when the project is past its monthly request quota.
-Verification still succeeds (with the easiest possible difficulty) so your users aren't punished — it's a signal to upgrade.
+Verification still succeeds (visitors continue to be served on the same baseline difficulty curve as in-quota traffic) so your users aren't punished — it's a signal to upgrade.

 Next: full API reference · widget configuration · backend examples.